ds-modules/XRHETOR-R1A/README.md

 This repo contains the new module for Prof. Amy Tick's XRHETOR-R1A class for Fall 2016 and Fall 2017.

 The Fall 2017 materials were created by Sujude Dalieh, Bryannie Bach, Jonathan Lin, Keeley Takimoto, and Sean Seungwoo Son.
+These modules connect word use in political speeches to the Moral Foundations Theory.
+Statistical inferences and visualizations from this data help students better understand rhetoric differences between conservative and liberal presidential candidates.
+This module is meant to take 2-3 class periods for students with minimal to no coding experience.

 For any questions relating to content, please contact daliehsujude@berkeley.edu